Trader post scandal: Response of President Grant

-Grant's acceptance of Belknap's resignation on March 2, 1876, caused considerable commotion in the U.S. House of Representatives, since the House was ready to vote on Belknap's impeachment on the same day.
+Grant's acceptance of Belknap's resignation on March 2, 1876, caused considerable commotion in the U.S. House of Representatives since the House was ready to vote on Belknap's impeachment on the same day.
 Grant had Attorney General Pierrepont launch an investigation into Belknap; however, no charges were made by the Justice Department against Belknap.

 Protective of his family, Grant was furious that Custer testified against the President's brother Orvil at the Clymer committee hearings.
 Sherman advised Custer to see Grant at the White House to talk over the situation; however, Grant refused on several occasions to see Custer.
 Grant's refusal to see Custer was designed to humiliate the Colonel.
 When Custer left to return to Fort Lincoln, Grant had Custer arrested in Chicago, since Custer left Washington without visiting Grant or Sherman, a breach of military protocol.
 By Custer's own request, he was moved to Fort Lincoln under arrest to serve out his detention from active service.
 Grant relieved Custer from command of the expedition against the Lakota Sioux, eventually given to Alfred H. Terry by Sheridan, and forbade him from going on the expedition.
 The Eastern press was outraged by Grant's actions against Custer and stated Grant had punished Custer for his testimony at the Clymer Committee.
 After Custer wrote Grant a letter, from one soldier to another, to allow him to participate in the Sioux Expedition, Grant relented.
 Custer had also gotten the reluctant endorsement of Sheridan, who knew that Custer was a skilled military leader.
 Grant allowed Custer to join the expedition on the grounds that he would not take with him any pressmen.
 Custer bragged he would "swing clear" of Terry's command once on the Expedition.

 Senate trial and acquittal

 On March 3, 1876, a committee of five from the House of Representatives, headed by Clymer, presented Belknap's articles of impeachment to the Senate.
 After much debate, on May 29, the Senate finally voted 37 to 29 that Belknap, as a private citizen, could not be barred from trial and impeachment.
 Belknap's lengthy Senate trial, which took place in July, was very popular and the Senate gallery was filled with onlookers.
-Unable to achieve the required two-thirds majority for conviction on any of the five impeachment articles, Belknap was finally acquitted by the Senate on August 1, 1876.
+Belknap was finally acquitted by the Senate on August 1, 1876.
+With 40 votes needed for conviction, 25 senators voted no on each of five counts, while the yes votes were 35, 36, 36, 36, and 37, thus acquitting Belknap by failing to reach the required two-thirds majority.
 Many of the Senators voting against conviction expressed the belief that a private citizen could not be impeached by the House or put on trial by the Senate.
 Grant's timely acceptance of Belknap's resignation had unquestionably saved Belknap from conviction.